lxml/lxml/README.rst

 However, if you are using lxml for your work and feel like you should give a bit of your own benefit back to support the project, consider sending us money through PayPal.
-Please read the Legal Notice below.
+Please read the `Legal Notice`_ below.
+Thank you for your support.

 .. class:: center